GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 ## Prepare the data set

-The qualitfy of the dataset feeding into the LLM model makes big different.
-Maybe it is usually the job of data team, but there could be various convertion and integration required to format the data set.
-Lets do a quick excerise on preparing the data set.
-No 'Rubbish in & Rubbish out' for our chatbot.
+The quality of the dataset feeding into the LLM model makes a big difference.
+While it is typically the responsibility of the data team, there may be various conversions and integrations required to format the dataset.
+Let's quickly exercise on preparing the dataset to ensure we avoid the "Rubbish in & Rubbish out" scenario for our chatbot.

-The product data set is located in data\product.csv, the data set has multiple columns. but the tags column is a json string.
+The `product` data set is located in the `data\product.csv` file.
+It consists of multiple columns, and the `tags` column contains a JSON string.

-1. this is the csv file
+1. This is the csv file, please the file and take a good look.
    ![alt text](images/rag_load_data_image.png)

-2. create a `convert.js` file to parse the text into json format that is better for vector search.
+2. Open the `convert.js` file and paste the following code to parse the text into JSON format for better vector search.

    ```javascript
    const fs = require("fs");